bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 __Helm Configuration__: `apiserver_internal_port` for internal traffic, `apiserver_service_port` for node agent traffic.

+Brupop uses two ports for [communication between components](../../concepts/#controlled-updates): `apiserver_internal_port` for the controller and the [`BottlerocketShadow` custom resource](../../concepts/#states) and the `apiserver_service_port` for the conversion webhook.
+Refer to the the
+{{< github-link-at-version project="brupop" url="https://github.com/bottlerocket-os/bottlerocket-update-operator/blob/vx.x.x/bottlerocket-update-operator.yaml">}} manifest {{< / github-link-at-version >}} for more information on the usage of each port.

 By default, the operator’s API server uses port `8443` for internal traffic and port `443` for node agents, but you can change these ports via this configuration.
 Both ports must be set or the operator will fail to start.

 Example: